OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

   - Approver adds label `focalApproved:svt`.

 ### **Remove Beta Fencing** (Complete by Feature Complete Date)
-- [ ] Beta guards are removed, if necessary.
+- [ ] Beta guards are removed, or N/A
   - Only after all necessary Focal Point Approvals have been granted.

 ### **GA Blog** (Complete by Feature Complete Date)